 - a.
 A housing -led mixed use urban extension with a sense of community that can connect with neighbouring areas and the wider city. - b.
-Appropriate mass, scale, height and layout of new development, having regard to views to it from the Firth of Forth
+Appropriate mass, scale, height and layout of new development, having regard to views to it from the Firth of Forth - c.
+Ensure all homes are adequately served by play facilities and have access to open space in line with the Council's Open Space Strategy and proposalBGN57

-- c.
-Ensure all homes are adequately served by play facilities and have access to open space in line with the Council's Open Space Strategy and proposalBGN57 - d.
+- d.
 Deliver a SUDS solution to serve both the site and surrounding area in line with Proposal BGN9 - e.
 Provision of sustainable travel infrastructure, including where possible use of existing rail infrastructure: - a.
 Mobility Hub - b.
 Edinburgh Promenade upgrade and safe connections and safe crossing of Seafield Road East - c.
 New active travel route: City Centre along Portobello Road/London Road. - d.
 New Active Travel Route: Along Seafield Road and connection to Craigentinny Avenue via Fillyside - e.
 New Active Travel Route: Along Seafield Road and Portobello High Street - f.
 Active Travel connections through Harry Lauder Junction - g.
 New public transport route: Seafield Road to Leith - h.
-Provide or contribute towards education, and healthcare infrastructure and community facilities. - 3.48 The site is situated adjacent to the Firth of Forth SPA and the Outer Firth of Forth and St Andrews Bay Complex SPA, bounded by a promenade.
+Provide or contribute towards education, and healthcare infrastructure and community facilities. - The site is situated adjacent to the Firth of Forth SPA and the Outer Firth of Forth and St Andrews Bay Complex SPA, bounded by a promenade.
 Development of Seafield may cause acoustic and visual (including lighting) disturbance to waders feeding and roosting within 150 meters of the site, particularly during construction but also once new development is occupied/operational and human activity, including vehicular movement, increase.
 However, it should be noted that this area of the SPA is readily accessible and does currently experience large volumes of pedestrians and dog walkers.
-The factors identified apply only in the winter months, when the wading and roosting birds are present.
+The factors identified apply only in the winter months, when the wading and roosting birds are present. - 3.49 Pollution is a potential cause of harm most likely during construction.
+This could have a direct impact upon the qualifying interest, through ingestion or fouling or, more likely, an indirect impact by modifying the habitat - either temporarily -including intertidal sediment quality.
+Disturbance and the effects of pollution could significantly alter the SPA populations as a viable component of the Firth of Forth SPA or alter their disturbance within the site.
+Both of these scenarios run contrary to the conservation objectives of the SPA.